sysrepo/sysrepo/README.md

 * Custom RPC, Event Notifications, YANG 1.1 Actions support
 * Notification store & notification replay

+## Packages

+Binary RPM or DEB packages of the latest release can be built locally using `apkg`, look into `README` in the `distro` directory.

 ## Security Notes

 Sysrepo does not have any master process that could enforce complex access control.
 So instead, it relies on and